lichtkind/Chart/Readme.md

 ### BUILDING

     The git repository contains much more than the software package itself.
-    If you check out sources there, you have to build the package yourself.
+    If you check out sources here, you have to build the package yourself.
     In order to do that you need perl and the module Dist::Zilla.

     cpan install Dist::Zilla